Singing lessons near me in Omaha, NE

 Mindset and Self-Affirmation in Performance

-Kate taught 14 days ago
+Kate taught about 1 month ago

 The session provided an introductory vocal lesson focusing on breath support, proper vocal production, and expanding vocal range.
 The student practiced various warm-up exercises and vocal techniques, with the tutor guiding them to apply these skills to a song.
 The tutor recommended consistent practice of the learned techniques to improve vocal engagement and strength.